Skip to content

 Berlin has set out to become a more sustainable and equitable city.
 The challenges are great, but with political will, social rethinking and attractive alternatives, Berlin can achieve the goal of climate neutrality by 2045.
 The energy and

-Raw material transitions are crucial factors that must go hand in hand in order to shape a livable future for all.
+Raw materials are crucial factors that must go hand in hand in order to shape a future worth living for all.

 Figure 1:

-- Source: Senate Department for Environment, Mobility, Consumer Protection and Climate Protection (2022): Monitoring report on the implementation of the Berlin Energy and Climate Protection Programme (BEK 2030) reporting year 2021, p.
+• Source: Senate Department for Environment, Mobility, Consumer and Climate Protection (2022): Monitoring report on the implementation of the Berlin Energy and Climate Protection Programme (BEK 2030) reporting year 2021, p.
 12.

-- Source: Senate Department for Economic Affairs Energy and Enterprises OR IP SYSCON GmbH (2022): Solar potential analysis Berlin - Documentation of the solar potential analysis, p.
+• Source: Senate Department for Economics Energy and Enterprises OR IP SYSCON GmbH (2022): Solar Potential Analysis Berlin – Documentation of Solar Potential Analysis, p.
 12